drowe67/codec2-dev/README_fdmdv.txt

                        shouldn't be exposed to application program.

-unittest/tfdmdv.c - Used to conjuction with unittest/tfdmdv.m to
+unittest/tfdmdv.c - Used to conjunction with unittest/tfdmdv.m to
                     automatically test C FDMDV functions against
                     Octave versions.